thoughtbot/superglue/docs/client-updates.md

 The combination of `useSetFragment`, [Fragments, and useSetContent](./fragments.md), would be able to handle most of your state management needs.
-For even more advanced usecases, we have [conviences](./redux.md.md) for you if you decided to use Redux as your state management solution.
+For even more advanced use cases, we have [conveniences](./redux.md) for you if you decide to use Redux as your state management solution.